 So, let’s look at ten such examples of market research questions that you can ask about your customer service:

-- After raising your query, how much time did our customer service representative took to reply?
+- After raising your query, how much time did our customer service representative take to reply?

-- Did our customer service representative directly gave you the solution or explained why the issue occurred in the first place?
+- Did our customer service representative directly give you the solution or explain why the issue occurred in the first place?

 - How convenient is it for you to reach our customer representative and head?